-Azaleas, hydrangeas and camellias brighten up our seasons with their spectacular blooms.
-These flowering species, in addition to many others such as Drift Roses, Knockout Roses and Rhododendron, give you the ability to keep up with the pros, and at low cost too.
+Azaleas, hydrangeas, and camellias brighten up our seasons with their spectacular blooms.
+These flowering species, in addition to many others such as Drift Roses, Knockout Roses, and Rhododendron, give you the ability to keep up with the pros, and at a low cost too.
 Add some color to what is typically just a green screen, and you are sure to appreciate it.

 Hydrangeas have an old-fashioned charm that is hard to resist.
-Not only are they beautiful, they are easy to cultivate and are long blooming.
-They can be used for group plantings, as shrub borders, in containers and as cut flowers.
+Not only are they beautiful, but they are also easy to cultivate and are long-blooming.
+They can be used for group plantings, as shrub borders, in containers, and as cut flowers.
 The acidity in the soil will affect the color of the blooms – the more acidic the bluer the bloom and the less acidic the pinker the bloom.
 They prefer moist, well-drained soil rich in organic matter.

 Rose of Sharon actually isn’t a rose at all, but a hibiscus.
 With large blooms that open in late summer to fall, it’s often the only bloomer in the garden at that time.
 It prefers full sun to part shade and moist, well-drained soil but can handle less than ideal conditions.
 It’s easy to grow and a sight to behold.

 Patuxent Nursery has an amazing selection of shrubs for sale just waiting for you.
-Stop by today and pick up what need to enhance your garden beds.
-Out of the area?
-Our shrubs can also be purchased online at our online store, Garden Goods Direct.
+Stop by today and pick up what needs to enhance your garden beds.